couchbase/kv_engine/docs/BinaryProtocol.md

 * `OpenTracing` This is purely informational (it does not enable / disable anything on the server).
 It may be used from the client to figure out if the server supports OpenTracing or not.)
+* `PreserveTtl` This is purely informational (it does not enable / disable anything on the server).
+It may be used from the client to know if it may use PreserveTtl in the operations who carries the TTL for a document.

 Response: